-More about Virola (Virola peruviana)
+More about the Virola genus

 Tribes through the Amazon region use traditionally different species of this genus to make hallucinogenic snuffs.
 Nowadays its use is nearly extinct with very few tribes still practicing this tradition.
-From Venezuela to Colombia and Brazil.
-Tribes such as the Tukano that live on the border of Brazil and Colombia.
+From Venezuela to Columbia and Brazil.
+Tribes such as the Tucano or the Yanomami that live on the border of Brazil and Colombia.